 Applications for planning permission are primarily considered against policies set out in the 'development plan' for the North York Moors National Park.
 This is made up of any formal planning documents that have been through a period of consultation and testing, and have been subsequently formally adopted by the National Park Authority.

 The North York Moors National Park's development plan currently comprises the Core Strategy and Development Policies document, the Whitby Business Park Area Action Plan and the Helmsley Plan.
 Links to each are provided below.

 Work on a new Local Plan covering the period 2016-35 is now underway.

-On 4 October 2015 we published a second round of consultation - 'Current Thinking. which outlines our current thoughts on three key areas of new planning policy - settlment hierarchy, housing strategy and importnat undeveloped and community spaces.
-We are asking for your views.
-Consultation closes at 5.00 p.m on Friday 24 November.
+On 4 October 2016 we published a second round of consultation - 'Current Thinking' which outlined our current thoughts on three key areas of new planning policy - settlement hierarchy, housing strategy and important undeveloped and community spaces.
+Consultation closed on Friday 24 November.